ArthurCrette/COVID-GEN-ATTESTATION-FR/README.md

 The project is a site that allows to generate in PDF (Android/PC) and Image (IOS) a certificate according to the government conditions with an electronic signature.

 The idea of the project is to make it possible to carry a version of the certificate but also to allow those who do not have a printer to be able to have one.

+IOS: Fill in the form then click on "Convert the certificate", then on the "View certificate" button and you will be able to save the image in your gallery.

+Android & Other : Fill in the form then click on "Convert certificate", it should download automatically or you will have to accept the download.

 *PROJECT UNDER DEVELOPMENT & OPEN TO SUGGESTION AND HELP*